Klimpen/tis-100/readme.md

 ### 0010 BAK

 The backup register. `BAK` is the second general purpose register.
-Values can be written to and read from `ACC` without side effects.
+Values can be written to and read from `BAK` without side effects.

 ### 0011 IMM